google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 For example, suppose you are experiencing errors when DOM nodes are removed, but there are 20 different places where the error might be originating from.
-Rather than placing a manual breakpoint before every suspicious statement, you can just set a conditional breakpoint that is triggered on all DOM node deletion events.
+Rather than placing a manual breakpoint before every suspicious statement, you can just set a conditional breakpoint that is triggered on all DOM node deletion statements.

 You might also find it easier and faster to set conditional breakpoints for situations in which you would usually use a manual breakpoint.
-For example, if you want to break before a certain `onclick` event listener is fired, you *could* find the event listener in your code and set a manual breakpoint in the function, or you could just set a conditional breakpoint on all `onclick` events, and then just click the element for which the event listener is registered.
+For example, if you want to break before a certain `onclick` event listener is fired, you *could* find the event listener in your code and set a manual breakpoint in the function, or you could just set a conditional breakpoint on all `onclick` events, and then just click the element for which the event listener is registered (which will trigger the breakpoint and automatically take you to the relevant code).

 DevTools provides four types of conditional breakpoints to help you debug your code: